 Lilium henrii's last flowers provide a nice contrast to the lavender flowers.
 Next year the two bamboo tripods will be covered with Clematis if I'm lucky.

-To see what's flowering in other gardens, visit Carol at May Dreams Gardens who hosts this long-time monthly meme.
+To see what's blooming in gardens around the world today, visit Carol at May Dreams Gardens who hosts this meme.